trdroid/Android-Examples/BroadcastReceivers/README.md

 A client calls sendBroadcast() to broadcast a message which is enqueued in a queue.
 The messages in the queue are processed by one or more registered Broadcast Receivers that run on the main thread.

 If more than one Broadcast Receiver responds to a message, the order of execution of the Broadcast Receivers (i.e. their onReceive() methods) is not certain.

+### Execution of an "outsider" Broadcast Receiver

+Consider the following scenario:

+Application A has a Broadcast Receiver that can respond to a message of Type MSG.

+Application B has a Broadcast Receiver that can respond to the same message type.

+A Client in Application B broadcasts a message of type MSG.

+Application B's Broadcast Receiver runs in Application B's main thread, where as Application A's Broadcast Receiver runs in its own main thread.